-By default, the Aux Volume control knob adjusts the selected input volume, which can include Aux 1-2 or Matrix Input.
+By default, the Aux Volume control knob adjusts the selected input volume, which can include Aux, Matrix Input, or OMNEO 1-8, depending on licensing and whether the connection is via OMNEO or AIO.

 Input volume ranges from +10dB to -48dB and Mute.